-(1) Public bodies should select general contractor/construction managers at a time in the project when the GCCM's participation provides valueearly in the life of public works projects, and in most situations no later than the completion of schematic design.

-(2) Contracts for the services of a general contractor/ construction manager under this section shall be awarded through a competitive process requiring the public solicitation of proposals for general contractor/construction manager services.
+- (1) Public bodies should select general contractor/construction managers at a time in the project when the GCCM's participation provides value. - (2) Contracts for the services of a general contractor/ construction manager under this section shall be awarded through a competitive process requiring the public solicitation of proposals for general contractor/construction manager services.
 The public body shall publish at least once in a legal newspaper of general circulation published in, or as near as possible to, that part of the county in which the public work will be performed, a notice of its request for qualifications from proposers for general contractor/construction manager services, and the availability and location of the request for proposal documents.
-The public solicitation of proposals shall include:

-(a) A description of the project, including programmatic, performance, and technical requirements and specifications when available;

-(b) The reasons for using the general contractor/construction manager procedure including, if applicable, a clear statement that the public body is electing to procure the project as a heavy civil construction project, in which case the solicitation must additionally:

-(i) Indicate the minimum percentage of the cost of the work to construct the project that will constitute the negotiated self-perform portion of the project;

-(ii) Indicate whether the public body will allow the price to be paid for the negotiated self-perform portion of the project to be deemed a cost of the work to which the general contractor/construction manager's percent fee applies; and

-(iii) Require proposals to indicate the proposer's fee for the negotiated selfperform portion of the project;

-(c) A description of the qualifications to be required of the firm, including submission of the firm's accident prevention program;

-(d) A description of the process the public body will use to evaluate qualifications and proposals, including evaluation factors, the relative weight of factors, and protest procedures including time limits for filing a protest, which in no event may limit the time to file a protest to fewer than four business days from the date the proposer was notified of the selection decision;

-(e) The form of the contract, including any contract for preconstruction services, to be awarded;

-(f) The estimated maximum allowable construction cost; and

-(g) The bid instructions to be used by the general contractor/construction manager finalists.

-(3)(a) Evaluation factors for selection gualifications of the general contractor/construction manager shall include, but not be limited to:

-(i) Ability of the firm's professional Experience and technical competence of key personnel;

-(ii) The firm's proposer's past performance in with negotiated and or similarly complex projects;

-(iii) The firm's proposer's ability to meet time and budget requirements capacity to perform the work;

-(iv) The scope of work the firm proposes to self-perform and its ability to perform past performance of that scope of work;

-(v) The firm's proximity to the project location;

-(vi) Recent, current, and projected workloads of the firm; and

-(vii) The firm's proposer's approach to executing the project, including ability to meet the project time and budget requirements.-

-(vi) The proposer's past performance in utilization of the office of minority and women's business enterprises certified businesses, to the extent permitted by law.

-(viib) An agency may also consider the firm's outreach plan to include small business entities and disadvantaged business enterprises, and the firm's past performance in the utilization of such firms as an evaluation factor.

-(4) A public body shall establish a committee to evaluate the proposals.
-After the committee has selected the most gualified finalists, at the time specified by the public body, these finalists shall submit final proposals, including which must include sealed bids for the percent fee on the estimated maximum allowable construction cost-, and which may include other price-related factors identified in the request for proposal.and the fixed amount for the general conditions work specified in the request for proposal.
+The public solicitation of proposals shall include: - (a) A description of the project, including programmatic, performance, and technical requirements and specifications when available; - (b) The reasons for using the general contractor/construction manager procedure.(c) A description of the qualifications to be required of the firm, including submission of the firm's accident prevention program; - (d) A description of the process the public body will use to evaluate qualifications and proposals, including evaluation factors, the relative weight of factors, and protest procedures including time limits for filing a protest, which in no event may limit the time to file a protest to fewer than four business days from the date the proposer was notified of the selection decision: - (e) The form of the contract, including any contract for preconstruction services, to be awarded; - (f) The estimated maximum allowable construction cost; and - (g) The bid instructions to be used by the general contractor/construction manager finalists. - (3)(a) Evaluation factors for qualifications of the general contractor/construction manager shall include, but not be limited to: - (i) Experience and technical competence of key personnel; - (ii) The proposer's past performance with negotiated or similarly complex projects; - (iii) The proposer's capacity to perform the work; - (iv) The scope of work the firm proposes to self-perform and its past performance of that scope of work; - (v) The proposer's approach to executing the project, including ability to meet the project time and budget requirements. - (vi) The proposer's past performance in utilization of the office of minority and women's business enterprises certified businesses, to the extent permitted by law. - (vii) An agency may also consider the firm's outreach plan to include small business entities and disadvantaged business enterprises, and the firm's past performance in the utilization of such firms as an evaluation factor. - (4) A public body shall establish a committee to evaluate the proposals.
+After the committee has selected the most qualified finalists, at the time specified by the public body, these finalists shall submit final proposals, which must include sealed bids for the percent fee on the estimated maximum allowable construction cost, and which may include other price-related factors identified in the request for proposal.
 In no event shall a price-related factor include a request for overall project budget, estimate or bid.
-The public body shall establish a time and place for the opening of sealed bids for the percent fee on the estimated maximum allowable construction cost and the fixed amount for the general conditions work specified in the request for proposal.
+The public body shall establish a time and place for the opening of sealed bids.
 At the time and place named, these bids must be publicly opened and read and the public body shall make all previous scoring available to the public.
 The public body shall select the firm submitting the highest scored final proposal using the evaluation factors and the relative weight of factors published in the public solicitation of proposals.
-A public body shall not evaluate or disgualify a proposal based on the terms of a collective bargaining agreement.
+A public body shall not evaluate or disqualify a proposal based on the terms of a collective bargaining agreement.